+67. Another member of the public suggested that the Commission was advancing a pro-school-privatization agenda.

+68. The generally critical tone of the comments is also reflected in the minutes of the meeting which describe the public comment session from August 15 as follows: "Speakers expressed concern over Superintendent Runcie; charter schools not being in compliance with SB 7026; the lack of mental health care funding in Florida; biased treatment of certain groups by law enforcement; increasing the number of law enforcement officers in schools; arming teachers; the lack of diversity among Commission members; the accurate reporting of Scot Peterson's actions; and privacy issues related to the Florida School Safety portal.
+It was recommended that meetings be held next year during the 2020 legislative session.
+Information was also provided related to mental health resources in Florida."

-- 76. By holding the meeting in a remote location and deceiving Plaintiffs and other members of the public about when it would take public comment, the Commission was able to limit and obstruct negative comments from being made on the record of its October 15-16 meeting. - 77.
-The meeting agenda posted before the October 15-16 meeting, like the agendas for the two previous meetings, stated that public comment would be heard at 4:45 p.m. on the second day of testimony. - 78.
-However, unlike those two previous meetings, the Commission did not honor that commitment. - 79.
-Instead, at 2:00 p.m., Commission Chair Sheriff Bob Gualtieri announced that the Commission had concluded other business and would take comments immediately, instead of at 4:45 p.m. - 80.
-Only three people were present to give comments then. - 81.
-Two of those people were Yasamin Sharifi and Bacardi Jackson, both employees of the Southern Poverty Law Center, which serves as counsel for the Plaintiffs in this action.
+69. By holding the meeting in a remote location and deceiving Plaintiffs and other members of the public about when it would take public comment, the Commission was able to limit and obstruct negative comments from being made on the record of its October 15-16 meeting.

+70. The meeting agenda for the October 15-16 meeting posted beforehand, like the agendas for the two previous meetings, stated that public comment would be heard at 4:45 p.m. on the second day of testimony.

+71. However, unlike those two previous meetings, the Commission did not honor that commitment.

+72. Instead, at 2:00 p.m., Commission Chair Sheriff Bob Gualtieri announced that the Commission had concluded other business and would take comments immediately, instead of at 4:45 p.m.

+73. Only three people were present to give comments then.

+74. Two of those people were Yasamin Sharifi and Bacardi Jackson, both employees of the Southern Poverty Law Center, which serves as counsel for the Plaintiffs in this action.
 They reminded the Commission that members of the public and student activists were likely en route in order to give testimony at 4:45 p.m. and asked the Commission to honor its posted schedule.